dannco/DiceRoller/README.md

 The user enters a command into the program to simulate a roll of that kind.
 A roll is declared in the notation XdY to roll X dice where each die has Y sides.
 The value of all the dice are summed up and the result is returned to the user.
 The value of each individual die is displayed to the user.
 For example, rolling two twenty-sided die would be ``2d20``.
-This command would return the result of the two dice rolled and the sum, for example ``2d20 : [4, 10] = 14``
+Each command returns an output consisting of the initial expression, the expression expanded to display the result of each individual die, and then result of the expression. for example ``2d20 : [4, 10] = 14``

-The program can also handle input of longer expressions where one roll is added or subtracted to another, one can also use static values to either increase or decrease the expression by a set value.
+The program is able to handle longer expressions as input, where one roll is added or subtracted to another.
+One can also use static values to either increase or decrease the expression by a set amount.
 For example: ``4d12-1d10+3 : [9, 4, 8, 8] - [2] + 3 = 30``